cph-cachet/pulmonary_monitor_app/README.md

           )))
 ````

-This configuration add an app task to the task list once per day of type `AUDIO_TYPE`.
+This configuration adds an app task to the task list once per day of type `AUDIO_TYPE`.
 This app task will collect four types of measures when started; an `audio` recording, current `location`, local `weather`, and local `air_quality`.

 ![pm_7](https://user-images.githubusercontent.com/1196642/100006854-70dbdc00-2dcb-11eb-9e42-0cba30c4af07.png)
 ![pm_9](https://user-images.githubusercontent.com/1196642/100006878-776a5380-2dcb-11eb-91ca-2ee1a3aef618.png)

 **Figure 4** - Left: The daily coughing audio sampling, shown when the user starts the task.
 Right: The task list showing that the coughing task has been "done".

+## User Task Model

+As explained in the tutorial on the [`AppTask` model on the CAMS wiki](https://github.com/cph-cachet/carp.sensing-flutter/wiki/3.1-The-AppTask-Model), the runtime of app tasks are handled by the so-called [`UserTask`]().
+A `UserTask` defines what happens when the user click the "PRESS HERE TO FINISH TASK" button.
+We shall not go into these details here (please see the tutorial), but just mention that the handling of the audio app tasks above, is done using an user task model specific to the PulmonaryMonitor app.
+This user task model is specified in [`user_task.dart`](https://github.com/cph-cachet/pulmonary_monitor_app/blob/master/lib/sensing/user_task.dart).
+This file defines:

+* `AudioUserTask` which defines the `UserTask` for what should happen when the audio app task is started.
+* A `PulmonaryUserTaskFactory` which is able to create an `UserTask` based on the type of app task.